Cheatham History, Family Crest & Coats of Arms

 Cheatham Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Cheatham has undergone many spelling variations, including Chetham, Cheetham, Cheetam, Cheetum and others.

 Some of the Cheatham family moved to Ireland, but this topic is not covered in this excerpt.
-Another 99 words(7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.